rotti/Strava2GoogleSheet/README.md

 My dashboards looks like this: https://github.com/rotti/Strava2GoogleSheet/blob/main/dashboard.png

 I dont provide the pivot tables and actual dashboard elements here.
 You will find many guides and tutorials on the web.
-If you want to have a look how the result looks for me, you can aks for a read access here https://docs.google.com/spreadsheets/d/1ucdShZGE7XIRqKcaoEUEqMHPvVrvlvjwycSRedxBTfQ/edit?usp=sharing
+If you want to have a look how the result looks for me, you can have a look here: https://docs.google.com/spreadsheets/d/1ucdShZGE7XIRqKcaoEUEqMHPvVrvlvjwycSRedxBTfQ/edit?usp=sharing
+Note the one of the dashboards elements (the gauge one) needs edit rights to work.
+Unlikely I will provide those rights to you :)

 I provide a sample CSV which can be used for the initial data-table.
 The last column "translates" the ISO Date from the activity to a format, which can be used for a time series dashboard.
 Just add the following formular to this column inside the sheet: =ARRAYFORMULA(IF(LEN(A2:A),--REGEXREPLACE(REGEXREPLACE(E2:E,"T"," "),"[^0-9-:\s]","")))